Am I still responsible for paying debt or taxes if I receive a 1099-C?

 The IRS amended the rule later that year, so creditors are no longer expected to file a 1099-C just because it’s 36 months past due.
 But it is possible for it to still happen.

-How to respond to a 1099-C
+How to respond to a 1099-C?

-If you settled a debt with a creditor or collection agency, you can expect to receive a 1099-C. Make sure you receive confirmation of the settlement payment and forgiveness.
+If you settled a debt with a lender or collection agency, you can expect to receive a 1099-C. Make sure you receive confirmation of the settlement payment and forgiveness.
 That way, you can match it up with the information on the tax form.

 If you’ve received a 1099-C on a debt you didn’t know what canceled, contact the creditor or debt collection agency immediately.
 You can verify whether the debt has been canceled and whether you need to take additional steps to make sure it’s legitimate.